cwi-dis/iotsa/readme.md

 ### iotsaNothing.h

 A module that does nothing.
 Use this as the basis of your own modules.
-Provides a REST
+Provides a user interface at `/nothing` and a REST interface on `/api/nothing`.

 ### iotsaNtp.h